whatwg/cookiestore/README.md

 # Async Cookies API

-This repository documents an API for accessing HTTP cookies asynchronously from Document and Service Worker execution contexts.
+This repository documents an API for accessing HTTP cookies asynchronously from Document and Service Worker global contexts.

 * [The explainer](explainer.md) is a developer-oriented preview of the API.
 * [The specification draft](https://wicg.github.io/cookie-store/) is aimed at